Someone gave me just a brace of hundred words, so first thing's first:

 Wary of the smiling hands that grip and grin so tight, convincing,

-Think of motives shaded out, like pencil scratchings rubbed to white and whispers.
+Think of motives shaded out, like pencil scratchings rubbed to whispers.

-See the things ahead of you, but bear in mind: that view is endless,
+See the chasm grow before you, but bear in mind: that view is endless,

 Spend a moment teaching things to you and yours, your mind, your kin.